satyajitdash61/Car_Becho/README.md

 # Car_Becho
 It is a online price estimater of used car.
-User has to give certain inputs regarding the car and the system
+User has to give certain inputs regarding the car and the system will generate a estimated fare range

 # PreView